elunna/nerfhack-changelog/README.md

 * Cursed potions of phasing removes any intrinsic phasing and resets your stats (like self polymorph)
 * Shields of integrity are also immune to erosion.
 * (!) fingerless gloves do not protect against petrification

+### potions of blood and vampire blood
+Increase nutrition for blood potions, reduced nutrition for diluted blood.

 ### potion of milk
 Non-cursed potions of milk reliably cancel out a lot of good and bad effects: